tiagocinto/flask-gcp-cd-demo/README.md

 4- on source, connect to this project's repo (GitHub authentication needed);
 5- install Cloud Build utilities and connect;
 6- confirm trigger;
-7- on 'Settings', enable 'App Engine' and 'Service Accounts' status.
+7- on 'Settings', enable 'App Engine' and 'Service Accounts' status;
+8- test CD confs by committing some changes to main.py.